47 Interesting, Unknown & Amazing Facts About Romania

 23. Romanian Is Eastern Europe’s Only Latin Language

-The Romanian language is 1,700 years old and it is the only Latin language spoken in Eastern Europe.
+The Romanian language is 1,700 years old and is the only Latin language spoken in Eastern Europe.

 24. World’s Longest Love Poem